 While it may be very tempting to use essential oils in your soy candles so you can market your candles as all natural or use the “made with essential oils” or “aromatherapy benefits” label, I do not recommend it.
 There are many great fragrance oils that are specifically made for burning in candles and are phthalate free.
 If you need to find a good fragrance oil supplier, check out our “Best Fragrance Oils for Soy Candles” article and be sure to sign up to our newsletter to get a complete suppliers list!

-I am open to your views on this topic as long as they are state respectfully.
+I am open to your views on this topic as long as they are stated respectfully.
 If you have evidence for or contrary to what I have shared above, please respectfully share in the comments.
 As I said before, I am not an expert on essential oils.
 I have only done what research I could to find whether they are truly beneficial for use in soy candles.